robindavidgames/ci-project03/README.md

 ![Flow chart of operations](./assets/readme/NaNoWritMo-flow-chart.png)

+# Bugs and Issues

+## Enumerating (remove this)
+When creating a loop to iterate through a list, I used a range function.
+Gitpod suggested I try to enumerate to create cleaner code.
+I used resources at https://dev.to/wangonya/when-to-use-python-s-enumerate-instead-of-range-in-loops-3e03 to change this code:

+    for i in range(len(list_splice)):

+to this code:

+    for i, value in enumerate(list_splice):

 # Future Features
 ## Multiple Users
 By updating row_to_update in update_worksheet(), it would be possible to create a program that handle multiple users.
 As it stands, each user in the googledoc is simply a different row.